 - Rinse rice and drain for 10 minutes.

-- Add rice, dashi, and condiments in the rice cooker/pot, and mix all together.
+- Add rice, dashi, and condiments to the rice cooker/pot, and mix them all together.

-- Cook in rice cooker or pot over the stove (see next section).
+- Cook in a rice cooker or pot over the stove (see next section).

 If your rice cooker does not have a sweet rice mode, you can simply use a regular cooking mode to cook your Okowa.
 The glutinous rice absorbs water quickly so sweet rice mode cooks for a slightly shorter time.

 If you don’t have a rice cooker, you can use a donabe (Japanese earthenware pot) or a heavy-bottomed Dutch oven.
 Don’t use a lightweight pot because the heat distribution is not very good and it may burn the rice.
-It’s important that the lid is tightly closed to seal in all the moisture and steam.
+The lid must be tightly closed to seal in all the moisture and steam.

 It’s really easy to cook Okawa and here are the 3 steps: